welissonArley/Packages.MAUI/src/MauiDays/readme.md

 - **MaximumDate:** You may use this property to set the maximum selectable date on the calendar.
 - **DaysOfWeekFontFamily:** allows you to customize the font family for the days of the week in the calendar.
 - **DaysFontFamily/MonthsFontFamily:** allowd you to set the font family for the text displayed for the days/month on the popups.
+- **HeaderFontFamily:** allows you to customize the font family for the calendar's header, that means the month year displayed
 - **TextCancel:**  is a property that allows you to customize the text for the cancel button.
 - **SetCancelFontFamily:** allows you to set the font family for the cancel button text.
 - **ConfirmButtonColor:** is a property that allows you to customize the color of the confirm button on the popup.
 Keep in mind the contrast ration, because the text color for this button is always the PrimaryColor.
 - **CalendarBackgroundColor:** property allows you to set the background color of the calendar page.
 - **PopupBackgroundColor:** property allows you to set the background color of the popups.

-Now that you know all properties to customize yours popups, let's see an example with the fluent syntax:
+Now that you know all properties to customize your popups, let's see an example with the fluent syntax:

 ```csharp
 public static class CalendarPopupBuilder